Frequently Asked Questions

 Visit https://www.shu.ac.uk/current-students/student-support/student-wellbeing for Sheffield Hallam’s wellbeing services.

 9) What are some good ideas to help my well-being?

 Besides from therapy there are many things to do in Sheffield that could help maintain healthy wellbeing, boost mood or provide food for thought.
 Here are some of our ideas: Things to do in Sheffield.
 Please note that we are not advertising specific services, or able to hold responsibility for these ideas.
 These are self-help tips and not intended to replace therapy.

 Here are a list of Apps to help your mental health.

 10 How do I provide Feedback?

 We collect satisfaction surveys a month after you have been discharged.
 You will be emailed a link where you can provide feedback.
-If you have a concern or complaint please contact us for our complaint policy at email@example.com, it can also be found here .
+If you have a concern or complaint please contact us for our complaint policy at firstname.lastname@example.org, it can also be found here found here .

 11) I need support urgently- what should I do?

 We do not offer a 24 hour or crisis service.